Keru-Zeng/PHAS0077-Scientific-Computing-Individual-Research-Project/README.md

 model_functions contains useful functions which will be used in training model.

-label_cell_segmentation is another segment method which could be regarded as traditional method apart from U-net.
+label_cell_segmentation is another segment method which could be regarded as traditional OTSU method apart from U-net.

 train_model_old and test_model_old are used to build old model and predict and segment cells using old model.